Diverse market models of competing Brownian particles with splits and mergers: Proofs

+First, we estimate the probability $\MP_y (\Theta_{2L} \le T, M > 3u )$ on the right-hand side of (\ref{crucial_estimate2}).
 To get from the level $L$ to the level $2L$ in $M$ jumps, one needs to make $L$ more upward than downward jumps.
-But the total quantity of these jumps is $M$.
-So the quantity of downward jumps is $(M-L)/2$.
-Therefore, on the event $\{ M > 3u, \, \Theta_{2L} \le T\}$, there are
+But the total number of these jumps is $M$, so the number of downward jumps is $(M-L)/2$.
+Therefore, on the event $\{\Theta_{2L} \le T, M > 3u\}$, there are